-Zoning was a tool to separate unwanted industrial uses from residential and commercial uses.
+Zoning was a tool to separate harmful industrial uses from residential and commercial uses.
 However, the impact of zoning has been far greater.
-It has created racial divide and economic segregation in cities.
+Recent studies have shown that zoning regulations create racial and economic divide in cities.

 Impact of Zoning as a tool

 New York City pioneered the nation’s first zoning regulation in 1916 to segregate polluting industrial uses from impacting the quality of life in residential and commercial areas of the city.
 It was a noble idea and a disruptive idea when compared to the intermingling of uses evident in traditional cities of Europe and other parts of the world.
 Over the years, zoning has evolved into a complex set of rules and regulations that touch on every aspect of urban life.

 Racial and economic divide

 A recent research report on the city of West Hartford in Connecticut tells a compelling story.
 West Hartford is mostly white, while the neighboring suburb of Bloomfield is largely Black.
 The report tells the story of racism and segregation in these neighborhoods which is typical of American suburbs elsewhere.
 “This is the story, recorded by local historians, of two neighboring Hartford suburbs and how they came, throughout the 20th century, to represent the racial segregation persistent in Connecticut and across the nation.”[i]

 West Hartford was the first Connecticut town to enact zoning regulations in 1924.
 It divided residential areas by home size to functionally segregate citizens by socioeconomic class.
 Since Black residents could not afford single-family homes in the area, they were less likely to be able to move to West Hartford, which assured that West Hartford would remain essentially a white community.